helidon-io/helidon/examples/config/git/README.md

 This example shows how to load configuration from a Git repository and switch which branch to load from at runtime.

+## Prerequisites
+The example assumes that the GitHub repository <https://github.com/helidonrobot/test-config>
+has a branch named `test` that contains `application.conf` which sets the key `greeting` to value `hello`.
+(This repository and branch should always be present.)

+The code uses the environment variable `ENVIRONMENT_NAME` to fetch the branch name in the GitHub repository to use; it uses `master` by default (which does _not_ contain the expected value).

+The example application constructs a `Config` instance from that file in the GitHub repository and branch, prints out the value for key `greeting`, and checks to make sure the value is the expected `hello`.

 ## Build

 ```